 Estate plans are usually re-written in the case of a remarriage.
-The Will may be changed to say that all assets go to the new spouse or the new spouse and kids, including the life insurance and retirement accounts.
-You’re good to go, correct?
+If you change your Will to say that all assets go to the new spouse and/or kids, you’re good to go, correct?
 No!
-The controlling documents that determine who gets the life insurance and retirement funds are the designated beneficiary forms, regardless of what the Will says or what your intentions were.
+The controlling documents that determine who gets the life insurance and retirement funds are the designated beneficiary forms.
+Regardless of what the Will says or what your intentions were.
 If you forget to change these, either because you didn’t know or you figured there is plenty of time, your current and ex-spouse will be surprised at who inherits a portion of your estate assets.

 A review of your designated beneficiary forms is always a good idea to make sure they align with your current estate plan.
-It’s extremely important in case of remarriage, either as a result of divorce or a death of a spouse.
+It’s extremely important in case of remarriage, either as a result of divorce or the death of a spouse.

 Need Help With Your Beneficiary Forms?